 AutoDiscover on Exchange Back End –

-To resolve above issue, the following steps are required –
+To resolve the above issue, the following steps are required –

-- Paste all these files to “D:\Program Files\Microsoft\Exchange Server\V15\FrontEnd\HttpProxy\Autodiscover” folder using file explorer
+- Paste all these files to “D:\Program Files\Microsoft\Exchange Server\V15\FrontEnd\HttpProxy\Autodiscover” folder using a file explorer

 - Run IISRESET on an Administrator CMD